-Mercer University's College of Health Professions is pleased to present the PsyD/MPH combined degree program.
-This innovative combined degree program addresses the ongoing mental health care provider workforce shortage by preparing graduates to provide cost-effective, evidence-based mental health care to diverse populations within Georgia.
+Mercer University's College of Health Professions offers the PsyD/MPH combined degree program.
+This innovative combined degree program addresses the ongoing mental healthcare provider workforce shortage by preparing graduates to provide cost-effective, evidence-based mental healthcare to diverse populations within Georgia.
 This program is structured around one specific goal as stated in the Healthy People 2020 objective: “Improve mental health through prevention and by ensuring access to appropriate, quality mental health services”.
-Innovative programs such as the PsyD/MPH combined degree program address issues within the health care delivery system that are essential on both local and national levels.
-The curriculum plan facilitates preparation of mental health care providers who are able to address public health concerns and evaluate community-based programming.
+Innovative programs such as the PsyD/MPH combined degree program address issues within the healthcare delivery system that are essential on both local and national levels.
+The curriculum plan facilitates preparation of mental healthcare providers who are able to address public health concerns and evaluate community-based programming.

-The traditional MPH program consists of 42 credit hours and occurs over 2 years; however, there is a fast track option available that allows students with the appropriate GPA to complete the program in three semesters.
-Students admitted to the PsyD/MPH program can complete both degrees in 5 years, completing 33 credits of the MPH in year 3 of the PsyD program.
-Three courses (CMP 712, CMP 715, CMP 993) in the PsyD program will fulfill MPH elective requirements and advanced practice requirements.
+Students admitted to the PsyD/MPH program can complete both degrees in 5 years.
+Thirty-three (33) credits of the MPH program will be completed in year 3 of the PsyD program.
+Students may begin taking MPH courses as early as their first year of enrollment in the PsyD program.
+Three courses (CPSY 712, CPSY 715, and three credits of the 6-credit sequence CPSY 993) in the PsyD program will fulfill MPH elective requirements and applied practice requirements.
 Students must also complete 40 hours of public health service.
-The PsyD program consists of 92 credit hours.
-The PsyD curriculum remains unchanged in the combined degree program.
+The PsyD program consists of 100 credit hours and remains unchanged in the combined degree program.
 Students who complete the program will be awarded a Doctor of Psychology in Clinical Psychology (PsyD) and Master of Public Health (MPH).

-The outcomes and learning objectives for the PsyD and MPH programs will remain unchanged, as the student will complete both programs, with only minor adaptatations.
+The outcomes and learning objectives for the PsyD and MPH programs will remain unchanged, as the student will complete both programs, with only minor adaptations.

 To this end, we aim to produce: